-It also promotes the development in countries eligible for development aid through the training of their leaders and academics, the promotion and consolidation of business schools and the financing of some welfare projects carried out by these schools.
+It also encourages development in countries eligible for development aid through the training of their leaders and academics, and the promotion and consolidation of management schools.

-To fulfill its mission, the Foundation conducts its activity directly and also collaborates with other non-profit organizations.
-In particular it collaborates with the IESE Foundation-US, the IESE Foundation-UK and with the IESE Stiftung.
-The Board of Trustees selects entities and projects in accordance with the Foundation’s aims and values, closely monitoring all projects.
+In the fulfillment of its mission, the Foundation conducts its activities directly and in collaboration with other non-profit institutions.
+To this end, the Board of Trustees selects entities and projects aligned with the Foundation’s values, and closely monitors all projects.